lucasrangit/ArduinoCoffeeBot/README.md

 Algorithm
 =========
-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Check inputs
+- Check inputs
-.1.
-Microphone
+ - Microphone
-.1.
-Push button (user trigger)
+ - Push button (user trigger)
-.1.
-Pressure
+ - Pressure
-.1.
-Light
+ - Light
-1. If coffee is ready
+- If coffee is ready
-.1.
-Send "Coffee is ready in room -1-2010."
+ - Send "Coffee is ready in room -1-2010."